dmbarbour/glas/docs/GlasLang.md

 This document describes the primary '.glas' syntax.

+This syntax shall be slightly object-oriented, to account for modules, applications, and front-end compilers supporting mixins, overrides, inheritance.
+- A relevant challenge is that, when defining one object within another, it can be difficult to determine which 'self' we should refer to (module or object layer) without clear syntactic distinctions.
+Might need to accept the syntactic overhead here.

 The primary goal is to develop a synax *I'm* happy with, personally.
 I hope my taste in syntax is something many others will appreciate, but user-defined syntax is available to mitigate.
 Anyhow, this document will be heavily driven by *feels*.

 ## Design Notes